f0lg0/snpgen/README.md

 # snpgen

-A Simple Node Project Generator based on my [node-webapp-template](https://github.com/f0lg0/node-webapp-template) for beginners.
+A Simple Node Project Generator based on my [node-webapp-template-1](https://github.com/f0lg0/node-webapp-template-1) and [node-webapp-template-2](https://github.com/f0lg0/node-webapp-template-2) for beginners.

 ## Description

 This is an offline project generator that let's you create NodeJS projects by simply running a command.
-This is useful especially when you don't have the possibility to clone my [template](https://github.com/f0lg0/node-webapp-template).
+This is useful especially when you don't have the possibility to clone my templates.
 It is also **customizable** so you can build your own template and generate your own project.

 ### Note